PHILO-HE/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/CentralizedCacheManagement.md

 #### Required

-Be sure to configure one of the following properties for DRAM cache or persistent memory cache:
+Be sure to configure one of the following properties for DRAM cache or persistent memory cache.
+Please note that DRAM cache and persistent cache cannot coexist on a DataNode.

 *   dfs.datanode.max.locked.memory